 - Outside: Outside Levering, and between MSE and the Remsen - Charles Street Gate.

-All vendors who wish to sell their goods in the Levering Union, on the Levering Patio, or on the quadrangles during special events such as Commencement must apply to the Department of Student Life in Levering 102.
-Student Life retains the right to determine the appropriate vending times, locations, and goods sold.
-Vendors are required to sign a license agreement with the Department of Student Life.
+All vendors who wish to sell their goods in the Levering Union, on the Levering Patio, or on the quadrangles during special events such as Commencement must apply to the Director of Levering Hall & the Mattin Center located in Levering 102.
+The Director of these facilities retains the right to determine the appropriate vending times, locations, and goods sold.
+Vendors are required to sign a license agreement with the Director.
 Vendors will refrain from selling goods displaying the name Johns Hopkins University or the Johns Hopkins University seal or logo.
 Vendors will be prohibited from selling compact discs, tapes and other items that directly compete with items sold in other establishments on campus.
 Sales of computer and telecommunications equipment must be coordinated through the Purchasing and Telecommunications departments.
 Credit card promotions to students are prohibited.

 All undergraduate student organization leaders must maintain a minimum Grade Point Average of 2.0 in order to remain in or to be elected/ selected to a student leader position.
 All undergraduate student organization members and leaders must be enrolled in at least 6 credit hours.

 Any group that solicits funding from outside agencies ( i.e. businesses, corporations, foundations) must submit all requests to the Office of Student Activities for review and approval.